 Adaptive LED headlights (£495), a Harmon Kardon sound system (£600), enhanced Bluetooth with WiFi hotspot (£395), electric front seats with driver memory function (£650) and, last but not least, the Professional Media Package (£900) were also fitted.

 Side by side with the Focus RS, the M140i looks pricey indeed, even if BMW's infotainment system is considerably better and the car has superior badge appeal.

 A few cheap plastics in the interior really stand out in a 31k car, too, even if the overall package is sturdy and well thought out.
 Perhaps it is time for BMW to do that much-needed interior revamp?

 BMW M140i: Should I buy one?

 Tough to say after a short drive, but we love the fact that instantly lively character has been retained and the firmer ride copes with Britain's worst roads, making it more comfortable and potentially better as a daily driver than the Focus RS and Civic Type R.

 But the lack of steering feel, though certainly no deal-breaker, is still an issue and one that that is amplified by all that extra torque.
 It takes the Bimmer beyond the realms of aggressively playful and into ‘my life expectancy just halved’.

-While fearing a car can be good and bad, there is no denying the M140i has a premium price, which puts it close to the less torquey Audi RS 3 – another royally fast hooligan of a hatch.
+While fearing a car can be good and bad, there is no arguing the M140i has a premium price, which puts it close to the less torquey Audi RS 3 – another royally fast hooligan of a hatch.
 But then not that many years ago this would have been considered supercar pace so maybe the £32,000 is not so bad.

 Quite honestly, the combination of rear-wheel drive fun and boundless pace stays with you long after you get out of the M140i.
 For that reason it stands tall in hot-hatch land – taller, dare we say it, than the Focus RS for sheer driving pleasure.